 You’ll find a column for line numbers, in addition to two lines at the bottom for the UI.

 One thing you’ll quickly notice is that Micro has proper mouse support.
 Unlike Nano, you can scroll the whole window properly with the scroll wheel.

 In addition, you can click anywhere to move the cursor, click and drag to select the text, double click to select by word, and triple-click to select by line.

 Micro Text Editor supports horizontal and vertical splits.
 To open a new split, you need to enter command mode by pressing

 Ctrl+E. This enables a

 > prompt for typing commands.

 hsplit and use

-Ctrl-E to start typing commands and you can see which commands are available by pressing tab, or by viewing the help topic
+Ctrl+E to start typing commands, and you can see which commands are available by pressing the tab or viewing the help topic help commands.